FahzainAhmad/task-management-system-nextjs-postgres/README.md

 - **Components**: Reusable UI components built with Material UI.
 - **Hooks**: Custom React hooks for data fetching and state management.
 - **Services**: Axios-based services for API requests.
+- Check out the frontend Readme.md for more details.

 ## ***Check out each folder for its setup.***